 Walking along the cobbled streets I came across something that intrigued me.
 A warning sign to point out that there was artwork ahead was lying by the side of the road.
 At the time it made little sense, but if you look in the background you’ll see what it was trying to point out.

-Or for a better view of the smiley faced rock crushing a car
+Or for a better view of the smiley-faced rock crushing a car.

 In this picture, although you can’t see it, the route takes you around the outside of the coast.
 Behind me, is where you’ll find Bondi, a beautiful gem of a beach.

-The point to all this, is that Sydney is a huge place with a ton to see.
-I found it to be cost effective to get a day pass for the bus, and with a bit of walking, managed to get around to all the places I really wanted to see.
+The point to all this is that Sydney is a huge place with a ton to see.
+I found it to be cost-effective to get a day pass for the Sydney bus tour.
+Mixed with a bit of walking, I managed to get around to all the places I wanted to see.

-Hopefully this might inspire a few more people to see everything Sydney has to offer.
+I hope this might inspire a few more people to see everything Sydney has to offer.

 If you’ve done a similar trip, please share it with us in the comments!